neu-se/pomelo/README.md

   on port 5005.
 By default, forked analysis JVMs do not suspend and wait for a debugger to attach.
 * \<Y\> is the maximum amount of time in seconds to execute a single input during analysis or -1 if no timeout should be used.
 By default, a timeout value of 600 seconds is used.
-* The presence of -Dpomelo.fuzz.quiet indicates that the standard output and error of the forked fuzzing campaign JVMs should be discarded.
-By default, the standard output and error of the forked fuzzing campaign JVMs is redirected to the standard out and error of the Maven process.
 * \<F\> is a list of JaCoCo report formats to be generated.
 The formats XML, HTML, CSV are supported.
 By default, all formats are generated.